YassineCodes/correctorLSTM/README.md

 # correctorLSTM (cLSTM)
 This repository includes corrector LSTM (cLSTM) with a running example on NAB. cLSTM is a machine learning algorithm with read and write priviledges.
-The algorith operates in two modes: Learning and Correcting.
+The algorithm operates in two modes: Learning and Correcting.
 The learning mode corresponds to a standard LSTM.
 At the end of a given epoch, the correcting mode is triggered.
 The latter has two stages: detection and correction.
 The algorithm continue the learning after its corrections are done.

 ![alt text](https://github.com/YassineCodes/correctorLSTM/blob/main/results/cLSTM.png)